 Step 4.
-In the operation summary window, tick SSD Alignment and it will keep your SSD in the best status, such as, writting/reading speed, lifespan.
+In the operation summary window, tick SSD Alignment and it will keep your SSD in the best status, such as, writing/reading speed, lifespan.
 Finally, click Start Clone to submit the task.

 ◒ Don't tick Sector by sector clone if your target disk is smaller, otherwise the cloning process will fail.

-◒ The free version AOMEI Backupper only supports cloning MBR disk to MBR disk or GPT disk to GPT disk.
-If you want to clone MBR disk to GPT disk and vice versa, you can at least upgrade to AOMEI Backupper Professional.
+◒ The free version AOMEI Backupper only supports cloning system disk from MBR to MBR.
+If you want to clone GPT system disk to GPT disk, clone MBR system disk to GPT disk and vice versa, you can at least upgrade to AOMEI Backupper Professional.

 ◒ If your SSD does not have enough space to hold everything on HDD, you can choose to clone C drive to SSD with System Clone feature (available on AOMEI Backupper Professional).